vmware-archive/spring-boot-data-rest-demo/README.md

 In this exercise you'll build a basic Spring Boot application that uses JPA access a database.
 When run locally it will use an in memory instance of HSQLDB, but when pushed to Cloud Foundry and bound with a MySQL instance it will "auto-magically" use it instead.

 You'll start with a shell project, create a Domain, add an Interface which will tell Spring Data to create a Repository, and then add a bit of code to initialize it with some data.
 After that you'll be able to start it as a Web application and browse the data via a ReSTful API.

-###BONUS
-Take a little more time and add a JavaScript driven page to browse the data.
+With that done, you will push it to Cloud Fundry and bind to a MySQL database instance.

 ##1 Create a new project using the Spring Initializer